RenderKit/openvkl/doc/api.md

     vkl_range1f vklGetValueRange(VKLVolume volume);

-### Structured Volume
+### Structured Volumes

 Structured volumes only need to store the values of the samples, because their addresses in memory can be easily computed from a 3D position.
+The dimensions for all structured volume types are in units of vertices, not cells.
+For example, a volume with dimensions $(x, y, z)$ will have $(x-1, y-1, z-1)$ cells in each dimension.
+Voxel data provided is assumed vertex-centered, so $x*y*z$ values must be provided.

+#### Structured Regular Volumes

-A common type of structured volumes are regular grids.
-Structured grids are created by passing a type string of `"structured_regular"` to `vklNewVolume`.
+A common type of structured volumes are regular grids, which are created by passing a type string of `"structured_regular"` to `vklNewVolume`.

-The  parameters understood by structured volumes are summarized in the table below.
+The parameters understood by structured regular volumes are summarized in the table below.

   ------ ----------- -------------  -----------------------------------
   Type   Name            Default    Description